Legal

 By enrolling a participant in any CGG program, creating an account, making a payment, or using our website and services, you acknowledge that you have read, understood, and agree to be bound by these Terms in their entirety.
 If you are enrolling a minor (under 18), you represent that you are the participant’s parent or legal guardian and that you have the authority to agree to these Terms on behalf of the participant.

-THESE TERMS CONTAIN AN ASSUMPTION OF RISK AND LIABILITY WAIVER (SECTION 6), INDEMNIFICATION OBLIGATIONS (SECTION 7), AND A LIMITATION OF LIABILITY (SECTION 8).
+THESE TERMS CONTAIN AN ASSUMPTION OF RISK AND LIABILITY WAIVER (SECTION 6), INDEMNIFICATION OBLIGATIONS (SECTION 7), A LIMITATION OF LIABILITY (SECTION 8), AND A BINDING ARBITRATION AGREEMENT WITH A CLASS-ACTION WAIVER (SECTION 15).
 PLEASE READ THEM CAREFULLY.

 1. Enrollment and Payment Terms